Photovoltaic thermal (PVT) Solar for renewable Combined heat and power

 Solar Electric-Thermal CHP Adoption in Asia

-Asia is also witnessing a surge in solar electric-thermal CHP adoption.
 Countries like China, India, and Japan are leveraging this technology to address energy security concerns and combat climate change.
-Examples include:
+Notable examples include: